BrentBauman86/yummy_brews-cli-app/README.md

 ## YummyBrews-cli-app

 Welcome to the YummyBrews-cli-app!
 This app will allow you to explore a variety of delicious brews that you can check out and read up on.
-Dive in and check it out!
+This app also allows you to click on the brews link and dive into further details regarding that brew.

 ## Installation